Whirling injections, surjections, and other functions between finite sets: Whirling on m -injections and m -surjections between finite sets

 \textbf{Case 1: The entry directly below position $P$ is $i+1$.} Let $Q=(P,n)$ be this position below $P$.
 Then the $i+1$ in position $Q$ is already in a chunk with an $i$-entry in $(Q,[-n,-1])=(P,[0,n-1])$.
 However, we know position $P$ is not already in a chunk with an $(i+1)$-entry.
 So the $(i+1)$-entry in position $Q$ must be in the same chunk as an $i$-entry in $(P,[1,n-1])$.

 \textbf{Case 2: The entry directly below position $P$ is not $i+1$.} Then Lemma~\ref{lem:below-m-inj}(2) implies that there are $m$ occurrences of $i+1$ within $(P,[1,n-1])$.
 Consider these $(i+1)$-entries.
-Each of them is in a chunk with an $i$ that is at most $n$ positions before it (and at least 1 position before).
+Each of them is in a chunk with an $i$ that is at most $n$ positions before it (and at least one position before).
 Thus, all of these corresponding $i$-entries are in $(P,[-(n-1),n-2])$.
 If they are all in $(P,[-(n-1),-1])$, then there would be $m$ different $i$-entries in $(P,[-(n-1),-1])$.
 Adding in the $i$ in position $P$, this implies there are $m+1$ different $i$-entries in $(P,[-(n-1),0])$, contradicting Remark~\ref{rem:no more than m}.
 So at least one of the occurrences of $i+1$ within $(P,[1,n-1])$ is in a chunk with an $i$ in $(P,[1,n-2])$.
+Thus, we have proven the claim.

 Suppose that we get stuck in partitioning the orbit board into $[k]$-chunks.
 In this case, when creating a chunk $C$ through $\{1,\dots,i\}$, we have $i$ in position $P$ and all $(i+1)$-entries in $(P,[1,n])$ are already part of chunks.
-Then we will choose a chunk $C'$ for which both the $i$ and $(i+1)$-entries are within $(P,[1,n])$; such a chunk exists by the above argument.
+Then we will choose a chunk $C'$ for which both the $i$ and $(i+1)$-entries are within $(P,[1,n])$; such a chunk exists by the claim.
 We will take the positions of the $i+1,\dots,k$-entries of $C'$ and make them part of the chunk $C$ instead of $C'$.
 Then it is just as if $C$ was created previously, and we now must complete $C'$.
-This can cause a chain reaction of chunk reassignment.
+This can cause a chain reaction of chunk reassignment and we will now discuss why the process must end.

 At any point, let $Q$ be the position of $i+1$ for which we reassign $i+1,\dots,k$ to be in a different chunk.
-Then we are always choosing to reassign the $i+1,\dots,k$-entries with an $i$ that is earlier within $(Q,[-n,-1])$ by the previous paragraph.
-This is well-defined by Remark~\ref{rem:earlier later}.
+Then we are always reassigning the $i+1,\dots,k$-entries to be in the same chunk as an $i$ that is earlier within $(Q,[-n,-1])$ by the previous paragraph.
 Therefore, the $i+1$ in position $Q$ can never later be reassigned to the same chunk as the $i$-entry it was previously with.

-For example, suppose $\calf=\inj_3(6,5)$.
-Suppose a position $Q$ containing 4 is in the same chunk as the position $(Q,-3)$ containing 3.
-Also suppose that the positions in $(Q,[-6,-1])$ with the value 3 are $(Q,-5)$, $(Q,-3)$, and $(Q,-2)$.
-Then $Q$ (and the corresponding 5-entry in the same chunk) might be reassigned to be in the same chunk as position $(Q,-5)$, in which case it then could not later be reassigned to the chunk with position $(Q,-3)$.
-Also, position $Q$ cannot be reassigned to the chunk with position $(Q,-2)$, as it is later than $(Q,-3)$ in $(Q,[-6,-1])$.